Retirement Living Hub

 • Memory Care Facilities: Specialized communities or dedicated units within assisted living facilities provide a secure environment and specific programs for individuals with Alzheimer’s disease or other forms of dementia.
 These are designed with safety and cognitive support in mind.

 • Active Adult Communities: Typically 55+ communities that focus on lifestyle and amenities like golf courses, clubhouses, and fitness centers.
 They offer independent living in a neighborhood setting rather than a single facility.
+This was the category Hawthorn Ridge fell into, and it perfectly suited our desire for an active lifestyle, especially for my pickleball.

 • Nursing Homes and Skilled Nursing Facilities (SNF): These provide 24/7 medical care and supervision for individuals with complex medical needs or who are recovering from surgery or illness.
 They are not typically retirement communities, but rather for those requiring high levels of medical or long-term care (LTC).
 For information on comparing facilities, Medicare Care Compare is an excellent resource.